Cheery22487/FishtrackerWoWEra/README.md

 # Fishtracker

 Fishtracker is a World of Warcraft addon written for the classic era servers that helps track the types and amounts of fish you catch while fishing.
 It records fish data by zone, season (summer/winter), and time period (night, morning, day, evening), as well as tracking fish catches for both your current session and all-time.
-Additionally, the addon allows users to toggle chat output to display nothing, current session or all-time fishing data, or both, for each fish caught.
+Additionally, the addon allows users to toggle chat output to display nothing, current session, all-time fishing data or both, for each fish caught.

 Current available catch rate data is often unreliable as it fails to account for the impact of time and season on fishing.
 In addition, the sample size is frequently very limited.
 This addon seeks to systematically track fishing data to deliver more accurate estimates of the catch rates for specific fish.